OpenMDAO/POEMs/POEM_000.md

 ====================================
 a real poem needn't be present
 but you may find it more pleasant
-to include one in your work
+to include one in your works
-so you get an internet point perk
+so you get internet point perks

 POEM Audience